Clarksj4/FibonacciHeap/README.md

 ### Decrease Priority

 It is possible to decrease the priority of a node in the heap.

 Designed to allow for updating node's cost when pathfinding if a cheaper route has been found.

     public void DecreasePriorityExample()
     {
         // Create an empty heap.
         FibonacciHeap<int, string> heap = new FibonacciHeap<int, string>();

-        // Insert two items into heap
+        // Insert two items into heap.
+Insert method returned ref to stored node.
         HeapNode<int, string> node1 = heap.Insert(3, "hello");
         HeapNode<int, string> node2 = heap.Insert(7, "world");